shacker/django-todo/README.md

 **Do not edit the header row!**

-The "Created By", "Task List" and "Group" columns are required -- all others are optional and should work pretty much exactly like manual task entry via the web UI.
+The first four columns: `'Title', 'Group', 'Task List', 'Created By'` are required -- all others are optional and should work pretty much exactly like manual task entry via the web UI.

 Note: Internally, Tasks are keyed to TaskLists, not to Groups (TaskLists are in Gruops).
 However, we request the Group in the CSV because it's possible to have multiple TaskLists with the same name in different groups; i.e. we need it for namespacing and permissions.

 ### Upsert Logic

-For each valid row, we need to decide whether to create a new task or update an existing one. django-todo matches on the unique combination of Task List, Task Title, and Created By.
-If we find a task that matches those three, we *update* the rest of the columns.
+For each valid row, we need to decide whether to create a new task or update an existing one. django-todo matches on the unique combination of the four required columns.
+If we find a task that matches those, we *update* the rest of the columns.
 In other words, if you import a CSV once, then edit the Assigned To for a task and import it again, the original task will be updated with a new assignee (and same for the other columns).

 Otherwise we create a new task.